Nakhchivan (city): Public transport

 Nakhchivan's trolleybus system consisted of three lines at its height and existed until 2004.

 Air

 Nakhchivan International Airport is the only commercial airport serving Nakhchivan.
 The airport is connected by bus to the city center.
 There are domestic flights to Baku and international service to Russia and Turkey.

 Rail

 Currently, a light rail line operates from Nakhchivan southeast to Ordubad and northwest to Sharur.

+Road

+The M7 (European route E002) is a 89 km (55 mi) long highway in Nakhchivan.
+The route runs northwest from the city of Nakhchivan to the border with Turkey in the northwestern end of the exclave.

 Notable residents

 The city's notable residents include: president of Azerbaijan Heydar Aliyev, Huseyn Javid – poet and playwright, founder of the progressive romanticism in Azerbaijani literature, writer Jalil Mammadguluzadeh, opera singer Azer Zeynalov, film director Rza Tahmasib, generals Huseyn Khan Nakhchivanski and Jamshid Nakhchivanski, artist Bahruz Kangarli and architect Ajami Nakhchivani.
+Armenian actress Hasmik who was a People's Artist of the Armenian SSR (1935), Hero of Labour (1936) and received an Order of the Red Banner of Labour (1945).

 International relations

 Twin towns

 Nakhchivan is twinned with various cities.